Nick Jr. Channel: Nick Jr. channel (2009–present)

-NickMom block (2012–2015)
+NickMom block (2012–15)

 From October 1, 2012, to September 28, 2015, a four-hour block of parent-targeted shows called NickMom aired from 10:00 p.m. to 2:00 a.m.
 ET.
 The NickMom name started out with a humor website in 2011 and the four-hour time slot aired comedies like Instant Mom and NickMom Night Out.

 On September 9, 2015, the social media channels of NickMom announced that the four-hour weeknight block on the Nick Jr. channel, along with the NickMom website, would end operations by the end of September 28, 2015, due to Viacom's 2015 cutbacks involving acquired programming and also due to NickMom's low ratings with the time vacated by NickMom returned to traditional Nick Jr. programming like Dora the Explorer, Blue's Clues, Team Umizoomi, and Bubble Guppies.
 In the early morning of September 28, 2015, NickMom ended its 3-year run at 2:00 a.m.
 ET, with an airing of the film Guarding Tess.
 No sign off message was shown; after the film Guarding Tess, it faded straight into an episode of Yo Gabba Gabba! at its end.
 NickMom's former website address is now used as a redirect to Nickelodeon's site for parental resources.

 Following NickMom's closure, the Nick Jr. channel increased the amount of traditional advertising it aired, but also began scheduling programs in an inversion of the "off-the-clock" format where the network shortened some of its commercial breaks, allowing the network to air more programming.
 The "off-the-clock" format was previously adopted by various Viacom networks, such as TV Land, Nick at Nite and Comedy Central (though in a reversed form, the scheduling format for those channels was designed to add extra advertising loads).

-Noggin Hour block (2021–2022)
+Noggin Hour block (2021–22)

 On May 28, 2021, the Nick Jr. channel introduced an hour-long block of programming from the Noggin app every Friday.
 The block was usually titled "Noggin Hour" and was retitled "Noggin Presents" on days when it ran longer than an hour.
 Series featured in the timeslot included the Noggin originals Kinderwood and Noggin Knows, as well as the acquired shows Hey Duggee and JoJo & Gran Gran.
 Noggin interstitials played during commercial breaks, and a purple screen bug reading "On Noggin" was shown toward the beginning of each show.

 Programming

-The Nick Jr. channel schedule mainly features reruns from Nickelodeon's library of preschool programming, along with a few original series exclusive to the channel.
-As of 2022, the channel's lineup includes The Adventures of Paddington, Baby Shark's Big Show!, Blaze and the Monster Machines, Blue's Clues & You!, Bubble Guppies, Face's Music Party, Hey Duggee, Kiri & Lou, Paw Patrol, Peppa Pig, Ryan's Mystery Playdate, Santiago of the Seas, and Team Umizoomi.
+The Nick Jr. channel features a mix of current and former series from Nickelodeon's library of preschool programming, along with a few shows exclusive to the channel.
+As of 2026, the channel's lineup includes Gabby's Dollhouse, Bubble Guppies, Paw Patrol, Peppa Pig, Rubble & Crew, Peppa Pig, Mr. Crocodile, Santiago of the Seas, Tim Rex in Space, Team Umizoomi and Bedtime Stories with Ryan.